Silicon Valley vet to head women’s advocacy group Catalyst

-NEW YORK (AP) — A former Silicon Valley CEO will lead one of the oldest organizations dedicated to promoting women in the workplace.
+NEW YORK (AP) — A former Silicon Valley CEO is taking the helm of a prominent organization dedicated to the promotion of women in the workplace, saying the #MeToo era is a “fantastic time” to champion gender equality.

-Lorraine Hariton becomes CEO at Catalyst in an era when the #MeToo movement has ensnared major corporations and, with exit of PepsiCo CEO Indra Nooyi serving as a reminder, the top jobs at the nation’s largest companies remain elusive for women.
+Lorraine Hariton becomes CEO of the group Catalyst at time when sexual misconduct scandals are ensnaring corporate executives, and the departure of PepsiCo’s CEO highlighted the tiny number of women leading Fortune 500 companies.

-She says the “timing is fantastic.”
-She said #MeToo has created a level of awareness of gender equality that she’s not seen since she began her business career at IBM in the 1970s.
+But Hariton, whose appointment was announced Monday, said the #MeToo movement has pushed the spotlight on gender equality like nothing she has seen since she began her business career at IBM in the 1970s.

-Hariton has been the CEO at two tech startups, Beatnik and Apptera.
-She served in the State Department under President Barack Obama and most recently was a senior vice president at the New York Academy of Sciences.
+“I felt the timing was really fantastic,” Hariton said.
+“Not only are women in the work place on the front page, there is a major shift in attitude that allows us chart the future of the next generation.”

 Most Read Business Stories